 UWGT partners with Frontline Solutions to conduct the organization’s first internal equity assessment

 - UWGT believes that to truly be an equitable organization, we must focus our efforts internally and externally.
 As part of this process, esteemed consulting firm Frontline Solutions begins the organization’s internal and comprehensive equity assessment, which includes:

 - Board DEI development

-- Multiple rounds of funding to ensure investments are in most relevant and pressing community needs
+- Multiple rounds of funding to ensure investments are in the most relevant areas and representing the most pressing community needs

 - Service to POC communities is prioritized based on disproportionate impact data